andrew-johnson-4/LSTS/README.md

     let v: Real + Kilo<Meter>/Second = 123.456;
     let s: Real + Minute = 78.9;
     let d: Real + Mile = v * s;

+# Capabilities

+LSTS does not ensure against all forms of logical errors, however it does complain about some famous ones.

+    /* Curry's Paradox */

+    type A; forall :B. A => B
+    //reject: (A,B) do not share a domain (Term,Nil)

+    type A; forall :B::Term.
+A => B
+    //accept: (A,B) share a domain (Term,Term)